Accessibility Audits

 Why a manual audit?

 Automated testing tools can sometimes provide a big-picture view of how accessible your digital content might be.
-However, these tools often flag “false positives” that are not truly issues at all.
-Many organizations spend time and money attempting to resolve issues that do not seriously affect people with disabilities.
-Equal Entry's process focuses on what matters: ensuring people can be successful using the most important parts of your technology.
+However, these tools often flag false positives that are not issues.
+Many organizations spend time and money attempting to resolve issues that do not seriously affect the user experience for people with disabilities.

 Manual testing is much more reliable.